 "So-called" or quotation marks

-Nonhuman animals are often referred to not only by their species name, but also by the meaning or benefit for humans and the existing system, such as "laying hens", "laboratory mice" or "vermin".
+Nonhuman animals are often referred to not only by their species name, but also by their significance or benefit for humans and the existing system, such as "laying hens", "laboratory mice" or "vermin".
 In these cases, we enclose the words in quotation marks or supplement them with the addition "so-called."
-This shows that animals should not be defined according to the purpose of human use and that we do not support the system in which the roles mentioned above are assigned to them.
+This shows that animals should not be defined according to the purpose of human use and that we do not support the system in which the above-mentioned roles are assigned to them.

 T

-In contrast to animal welfare, animal rights demand rights for non-human animals and in principle call into question the use of such rights by humans.
-Since the use of non-human animals usually infringes the rights of such animals, it cannot be reconciled with this view.
+In contrast to animal welfare, animal rights movements demand rights for non-human animals and in principle call into question the use of nonhuman animals by humans.
+Since the use of non-human animals usually infringes their rights, it cannot be reconciled with this view.

 Animal liberation does not demand rights for nonhuman animals in the ruling legal system, but seeks a liberated social system in which all human beings and nonhuman animals live in freedom.

-We want to support actors of all movements like Animal welfare, Animal rights, Animal liberation, in their work, as long as they agree with our values.
-Since there is no suitable word for us in German that summarizes all currents, we fall back on this not very widespread and not ideal word for us.
+We want to support agents of all movements in the realm of animal welfare, animal rights, and animal liberation, in their work, as long as they agree with our values.
+Since there is no suitable word in German that summarizes all currents, we fall back on this term which is neither widespread nor ideal for us.